samjaninf/OFN-User-Guide---Master/tags-and-tag-rules.md

 * Making certain shipping methods visible/invisible

 * Making certain payment methods visible/invisible

 * Making order cycles visible/invisible

-Most often this feature is required by enterprises who have different shop setups for members Vs non-members or different groups of customers such as wholesale Vs retail customers.
+Most often this feature is required by enterprises who have different shop setups for members/non-members or different groups of customers such as wholesale/retail customers.

 Using the tagging feature involves two main steps: